-- Pay gap targets, especially for sex/gender and race/ethnicity, with an overall aim of progression towards closing these gaps - though not always with concrete, timebound targets. - On-screen portrayal targets for programmes to 'reflect' contemporary UK society or 'prominently feature' presenters or contributors from under-represented groups. - Intervention targets, e.g. a commitment to creating an LGBTQ+ inclusive culture, measured by the share of LGBTQ+ staff who are comfortable being out in the workplace.
+- Pay gap targets, especially for sex/gender and race/ethnicity, with an overall aim of progression towards closing these gaps though not always with concrete, timebound targets. - On-screen portrayal targets for programmes to 'reflect' contemporary UK society or 'prominently feature' presenters or contributors from underrepresented groups. - Intervention targets, e.g. a commitment to creating an LGBTQ+ inclusive culture, measured by the share of LGBTQ+ staff who are comfortable being out in the workplace. - Investment targets that state budgets to be spent, e.g., on D&I interventions generally, on specific D&I programmes or on commissioning programmes with a particular D&I aspect.